Applications - Principal/Head/Counselor Recommendation Form

 Help for the counselor

-Since so much is riding on these recommendations, you might want to start several months ahead to make sure that the counselor and principal understand the importance of their recommendation.
+Since so much is riding on these recommendations, you might want to start several months ahead to ensure that the counselor and principal understand the importance of their recommendation.
 They are accustomed to providing recommendations for senior students who are applying to college.
 They infrequently receive requests from ninth graders who are transferring to a private school.
 It is worth confirming specifically what is required for each of the private schools to which you are applying.

 Examples of School Recommendation Forms

 Many schools are moving to online applications.
 The various recommendation forms are often included in that online process as well.
 Read the instructions online.
-In most cases they will be very clear.
+In most cases, they will be very clear.
 If you have any questions, check with the school.
 It will know how it prefers you to handle recommendations.
-Here are some examples of how three schools handle the principal/head/counselor recommendation forms.
+Here are examples of how three schools handle the principal/head/counselor recommendation forms.

 St. Mary's School, Raleigh, North Carolina St. Mary's includes a transcript release with its Guidance Counselor recommendation forms which you download and complete.
 Here is an example of what they look like.
 It's all very straightforward.